 To avoid these incredibly lengthy explanations, we simply say “minimum order required”.

 #3.
-Why a Min order on the Porcelain?: This is not our product.
-It is from MS International.
-We have agreed a price point.
-To get them to this price point they require a minimum order.
+Why a minimum order on the porcelain tiles?
+It is a lighter product and we want the best possible price.
+To get suppliers to this price point they require a minimum order.
 For their company shipping 100 Square Feet requires the same energy and cost as 400 Square Feet.
 But not the profit they need to justify the price point.

 Minimum orders do not apply to local pick ups.
-As there is no shipping guy to try and anticipate his mood and what will happen to the shipment.
+As there is no shipping person for us to try and anticipate their mood and what will happen to the shipment.
 Quite simply by picking it up you are the freight company and will not damage your own shipment (in theory).

 #2.
 There is no Free Shipping.
 Remember, just try and think back.
 Your father or Grandfather would have said at some point “nothing in life is free”.
 Then along came the internet and with some snazzy marketing convinced an entire generation that their Parents and Grandparents were wrong.
 No, No, No. Granddad was absolutely correct.
 Think about it logically and we are discussing products (not intrinsic items such as Love).
 Every cost has to be passed onto the consumer one way or the other.
 Unless the company is a non-profit you are buying from and even then they have to pay wages, so there is a cost.
 They simply do not make “Profit” does not mean the owner cannot earn $10m a year ensuring no profit (but that is another issue).